TACC/Lmod/docs/source/050_lua_modulefiles.rst

      **pathJoin("/a","b/c") .. "/"** to get "/a/b/c/".

 **depends_on** ("pkgA", "pkgB", "pkgC"):
-     loads all modules.
+     Loads all modules.
 When unloading only dependent modules are unloaded.
 See :ref:`dependent_modules-label` for details.